junxit/us-congress-bills-110/bill.md

 - **(f)** *Tolling of claims*
   - **(1)** *In general* Each applicable period of limitation and time-based equitable defense relating to a claim described in this section shall be tolled for the period beginning on the date of enactment of this Act and ending on the date on which the amounts authorized to be appropriated under subsections (b)(3) and (c)(3) of section 8 are appropriated.
   - **(2)** *Effect of subparagraph* Nothing in this subparagraph revives any claim or tolls any period of limitation or time-based equitable defense that expired before the date of enactment of this Act.
-  - **(3)** *Future acquisition of water rights* Nothing in the Agreement or this Act precludes the Tribes, or the United States as trustee for the Tribes, from acquiring a water right in a state to the same extent as any other entity in the state, in accordance with state law.
+  - **(3)** *Future acquisition of water rights* Nothing in the Agreement or this Act precludes the Tribes, or the United States as trustee for the Tribes, from acquiring a water right in a State to the same extent as any other entity in the State, in accordance with State law.

 ## § 10.
 Miscellaneous